shardsofblue/virginia-court-data-plea-deals/process-notes.md

   	  * Standardized punctuation
   	  * In some cases, pulled the subsection name instead of the chapter name
   	  * Stripped prefix letters
+  * **Grouping by crime type**
     * Excel pivot table grouped by crime code chapter or subsection's looked-up text
     * Compute difference between average sentence times of plea vs. trial (judge and jury combined)
   	* _SEAN: In my pivot table, should I be running average of average trial sentence or sum of average trial sentence?_